tutek1/DTLabs/02_Player/lab02.md

 - vector `c` = `a`+`b`, which we are doing in code
 - vector `d` = our ideal `direction` vector

-The problem should be apparent right now.
-While we are moving only in one direction, the `direction` vector has the length of `1`, but when moving diagonally, the summed up `direction` vector has the length of `√2`.
+The problem should be apparent at this point.
+While we are moving only in one direction, the `direction` vector has a length of `1`.
+However, when moving diagonally, the summed-up `direction` vector has a length of `√2`.
 To fix this, we will simply **normalize** the `direction` vector before we set it to velocity.

 ```GDScript
 direction = direction.normalized()